Private DNA Sequencing: Hiding Information in Discrete Noise: Connection to Prior Work

 The proposed solution in \cite{Maddah-Ali} involves the sequencing of the unknown DNA of $U$ individuals simultaneously using $U$ non-communicating sequencing laboratories and $K$ noise individuals.
 The mixture of the DNA samples of all $K$ noise individuals and all unknown DNA samples except the $i$th one is sent to the $i$th sequencing laboratory.
 For each mixture sent to a sequencing laboratory, the included DNA samples are mixed in equal proportion.
-Observe that each sequencing laboratory observes a mixture that includes $U-1$ unknown DNA samples.
-Therefore, the analysis in our paper is directly applicable to the strategy from \cite{Maddah-Ali} when two unknown samples and two non-communicating sequencing laboratories are used because this is the only case where only one unknown DNA sample is included in the mixture sent to each sequencer.
-In this case, the scheme used in \cite{Maddah-Ali} is the uniform scheme in the language of our paper, which we showed generates optimal privacy for $p$ close to $0$.
+Observe that each sequencing laboratory observes a mixture that includes $K + U-1$ DNA samples. \bluechange{This scheme can also be analyzed in the framework of our paper.
+Observe that for a particular unknown DNA sample $A$ in a mixture sent to a particular sequencer in their scheme, all other samples (unknown and known) in the mixture act as noise in hiding $A$ from this sequencer.
+Thus, we can use our framework to analyze the privacy of $A$ from this sequencer by treating all other samples in the mixture as noise individuals.
+Interestingly, the scheme used in \cite{Maddah-Ali} is the uniform scheme in the language of our paper, which we showed generates optimal privacy for $p$ close to $0$.}

 In \cite{Maddah-Ali2}, the unknown DNA samples of $U$ individuals are mixed with the samples of $K=U$ noise individuals and then sequenced using one sequencing laboratory.
-Both the $i$th unknown sample and the $i$th noise sample are mixed in with amount $\alpha_i = 2^i \alpha_0$ for $i = 0,1, ..., K-1$.
-While our analysis only applies to the case $U = K = 1$ of their problem setting, it is interesting that they choose the proportion of each noise individual according to the binary scheme, which we showed is optimal in our problem formulation for $p = 0.5$.
+Both the $i$th unknown sample and the $i$th noise sample are mixed in with amount $\alpha_i = 2^i $ for $i = 0,1, ..., K-1$. \bluechange{It is interesting that this is similar to the binary scheme, which we showed is optimal in our problem formulation for $p = 0.5.$}